santos-parajuli/MERN_AUTHENTICATION/README.md

  3. jsonwebtokens              // for session management
  4. mongoose                   // to connect to MongoDB
  5. nodemon                    // helps to automatically restart node after changing some program and saving it
- 6. passport and passport-jwt  // for authentication
+ 6. passport passport-local passport-facebook passport-google-oauth20  // for authentication

 In REACT, I used MaterialUI for building components, Redux for state management and Axios to fetch data from our NODE server.